itissandeep98/SheroesSurvey/README.md

 ● The layout of questions was discussed.

-● Option to report any discrepancy in the form shouldgo to the admin.
+● Option to report any discrepancy in the form should go to the admin.

 ● The app must be a standalone web platform for now.